 Additional Things to Consider

-You need to also inform them about your decision and they should have their agreement.
+You also need to inform them about your decision, and they should have their agreement.
 You should also make sure that your child gets enough chunk of your estate.
 As a result, the guardian who would bring up your kid does not have to go through financial constraints.
 Also, purchase a life insurance policy for yourself.

 There is a solid reason to appoint multiple guardians in your Will.
-Imagine a situation where you had named only one guardian in your Will and he/she refuses to take up that responsibility after your death.
+Imagine a situation where you had named only one guardian in your Will, and he/she refuses to take up that responsibility after your death.
 In fact, it is also possible for you to mention in your Will that in case the first guardian has a change of mind.
 In this case, the second person named in the Will should act as your child’s legal guardian.

 If there is a Will, even the parents cannot challenge its contents although they disapprove the relationship.
 One great feature of Singapore law is its great clarity.
 As such, it is not advisable to prepare your Will all by yourself.
 It is better to go to a reputable attorney’s office to process the document.
 When you have written a Will, challenging it is quite tough as Singapore law is very clear about all these.

-Nomination of Central Provident Fund or CPF
+The nomination of Central Provident Fund or CPF

 CPF or Central Provident Fund savings are not a part of the estate of any Singapore resident.
 As such it can never be distributed by making a Will.
 If you belong to the LGBT community and want your partner to benefit the funds of your CPF, you need to nominate him/her as a beneficiary of your CPF savings.
 Do this by filling up the nomination.
 Otherwise, the country’s Intestate Succession Act will be applicable.
 As a result, your partner would not even get a single penny from your CPF monies.
 Hence, filing a nomination for your CPF is as crucial as making a Will.